Legion baseball: South Rowan 7, Kannapolis 1

 By Mike London

-KANNAPOLIS — It was a movie everyone had already seen several times — “Little Jesse Park Pounds the Outside Corner With Sliders” — but it’s a film South Rowan Legion coach Michal Lowman won’t mind watching 10 more times this summer.
+KANNAPOLIS — It was a movie everyone had already seen several times — “Little Jesse Park Pounds the Outside Corner With Sliders” — but it’s a film South Rowan Legion coach Michael Lowman won’t mind watching 10 more times this summer.

 In fact, he’ll probably buy popcorn for everybody.

 The crafty Park, who won 11 games between Carson High and the South Legion team in 2010, was dazzling on Thursday and carried South to a 7-1 Southern Division of Area III victory against Kannapolis at quiet Fieldcrest Cannon Stadium.

 It was the first win for South after an 0-4 start, but South is 1-1 in the division.